swethatanamala/swethatanamala.github.io/_posts/2020-11-18-jekyll-github-blogs-and-their-ruby-dependencies.md

 ```bash
 jekyll serve
 ```
+But before the above command, there are dependencies to run the above successfully.
 To install jekyll gem we need to install ruby

 For linux